TheMrityunjayPathak/TheMrityunjayPathak/README.md

 ➔ Objective
 - To analyze netflix content data, uncovering valuable insights into how the platform evolve its offerings over time.

-➔ Some Key Findings
+➔ 𝗦𝗼𝗺𝗲 𝗞𝗲𝘆 𝗙𝗶𝗻𝗱𝗶𝗻𝗴𝘀
-- Cleaned and analyzed dataset of 8000+ netflix movies and tv shows.
+- Cleaned and analyzed dataset of 8000+ Netflix Movies and TV Shows.
-- More than 60% of the content on netflix is rated for mature audience.
+- More than 60% of content on Netflix is rated for mature audiences.
-  - Suggests that netflix targets adult viewers, likely to boost engagement and retention.
+  - Suggests that Netflix targets adult viewers to boost engagement and retention.
-- More than 25% of the movies and tv shows are released on 1st day of the month.
+- More than 25% of Movies and TV Shows are released on 1st day of the month.
   - Shows a consistent release schedule, likely to align with subscription cycles.
-- More than 40% of the content is exclusive for united states.
+- More than 40% of the content on Netflix is exclusive to United States.
-  - Points to region-specific licensing and a strong focus on U.S market.
+  - Shows a strong focus on the U.S. market and content availability by location.
-- More than 20% of the content falls under the drama genre.
+- More than 20% of the content on Netflix falls under the "Drama" genre.
-  - Confirms that drama is a core genre in netflix's content library.
+  - Confirms that "Drama" is a key part of Netflix's content library.
-- More than 23% of the content is released in 2019 alone.
+- More than 23% of the content on Netflix was released in 2019 alone.
-  - Indicates a significant content push that year, possibly tied to growth or user acquisition goals.
+  - Indicates a major content push that year, possibly tied to growth or user acquisition goals.

 Link&nbsp;&nbsp;:&nbsp;&nbsp;[GitHub](https://github.com/TheMrityunjayPathak/Netflix-Data-Analysis)&nbsp;&nbsp;|&nbsp;&nbsp;[Notebook](https://www.kaggle.com/code/themrityunjaypathak/netflix-data-analysis)